41rjordan/whiteprotocol/README.md

 # whiteprotocol
 Terribly simple distributed network

+**I'm not going to update this project because i'm modifying it to something more big.
+However, feel free to use it.**

 This is simple program, which can connect to other nodes and form nodes chain, that is, distributed network.&nbsp;Works similar to BitTorrent.

 Except of the connection itself, it supports one command - "print".
 This command prints text message to node by password.&nbsp;This is test function